Bern Johnson

 Scientist, Hydrogeology

-Gilles grew up in France where he earned a degree in geotechnical engineering from Grenoble University.
-He received his Master’s (Geotechnics) and Ph.D.
-(Hydrogeology) from the Ecole Polytechnique, University of Montreal, Canada.
-He consulted in western and northern Canada for the mining and petroleum industries, addressing groundwater contamination associated with their activities.
-He then shifted from working for parties responsible for water contamination to protecting aquifers and watersheds.
-In 2005, he started his own firm, GW Solutions, specializing in watershed protection.
-Gilles predominantly works with First Nations, supporting them as they assert their rights through the UN Declaration on the Rights of Indigenous Peoples, and other mechanisms.
-He is co-author of “Canada’s Groundwater Resources,” (Rivera et al., 2013) and an advisor for Living Lakes Canada.
+Gilles focuses on helping partners understand the impacts of projects on watersheds.
+He grew up in France, where he earned a degree in geotechnical engineering from Grenoble University.
+Gilles received his master’s in geotechnics and doctorate in hydrogeology from the Ecole Polytechnique, University of Montreal, Canada.
+In 2005, he started his firm, GW Solutions, specializing in watershed protection.
+Gilles predominantly works with First Nations, supporting them as they assert their rights through the UN Declaration on the Rights of Indigenous Peoples and other mechanisms.
+He is a co-author of “Canada’s Groundwater Resources” (Rivera et al., 2013) and an advisor for Living Lakes Canada.
+Connection with nature, community, art, and family brings him joy and inspiration.

 Kate Holcombe